A Syrian Refugee Is Accused Of Plotting To Bomb A Pennsylvania Church

 — Pittsburgh Post-Gazette (@PittsburghPG) June 20, 2019

 He also allegedly sent two bomb-making instruction manuals — a “Beginners Course for Young Mujahedeen” and “The Extraction of Potassium Nitrate from Goat Manure and Other Methods” — to his contact.
-However, he never actually obtained any bomb-making materials, instead allegedly believing that his associates would construct the boms.
+However, he never actually obtained any bomb-making materials, instead allegedly believing that his associates would construct the bombs.

 Authorities say that Alowemer intended to bomb the church in the middle of the night, when no worshipers would be present, possibly in July.
-Why he alleged wanted to bomb the church when no one would be there, and why he allegedly targeted that particular church, remains unclear.
+Why he allegedly wanted to bomb the church when no one would be there, and why he allegedly targeted that particular church, remains unclear.

 On Wednesday, Alowemer was arrested and charged with one count of attempting to provide material support to ISIS and two counts of distributing information about making bombs.
 It remains unclear, as of this writing, when he will appear in court.

 Neighbors tell the Pittsburgh Post-Gazette that Alowemer and other Syrians in their neighborhood largely kept to themselves, speaking only to other Syrians.
 Marcus Reed, president of the tenant council in the neighborhood where he and Alowemer lived, said that the family was “neighborly,” and that, other than Alowemer and other young Syrian men walking aimlessly about in the wee hours of the morning, they never noticed anything particularly unusual or noteworthy about them.
-“They really didn’t interact with us,” he said.